rfong/sustenance/bread/README.md

 + bread knife
 + 500F-capable oven
 + baking sheets
-+ big mixing bowl or dough tub. when making sourdough, I like using a clear 8-quart tub from the restaurant supply store, which makes it easy to see how much my dough has risen.
++ big mixing bowl or dough tub. when making sourdough, I like using a clear 8-quart tub from the restaurant supply store, which makes it really easy to see how much my dough has risen.
+I keep a dry erase marker around to mark dough rise and write down times on the tub.
 + bench scraper if handling wetter doughs over 70% hydration

 *necessary if you want to Follow A Recipe or quantify your recipe for others, but lots of home bakers just wing it by feel*